 And it’s a nice theory most of the time: my last feature on 24 hours in a life of a Corporate Finance analyst spelled out a typical quiet Friday at the office.

-And then we looked at how much money you make, how many hours you work, and what you actually do as you move up the corporate finance hierarchy.
+And then we looked at how much money you make, how many hours you work, and what you actually do as you move up in the corporate finance career path.

 Today, though, I’m going to walk you through the downside case: what happens during a busy period for an FP&A manager, where you have to field tough questions from your CFO and CEO and everyone in between as you work on the infamous 3-year strategy plan.